Azure/Medical-Claims-Transaction-Processing-at-scale/README.md

 ```
 This config file will generate 10000 patients, each with a random number of claims.
 These files will be output to the `./output/csv` directory.
 Creating 10000 records took me around 15 minutes.

-3. Upload these files to blob storage
-The `setup.sh` script created a Blob Storage account with a container called `claimsfs`, create a folder in this account called `SyntheaInput` and upload all of these csv files to this folder.

 > For more information customizing this generated patient data see: https://github.com/synthetichealth/synthea

 ## Ingest Sample Data

 This will require logging into the azure portal, and accessing the Synapse workspace.

+1. Upload generated csv files to blob storage collection `claimsfs` created by `setup.sh` script
+    - Pre-generated data can be found in this repo under `/deploy/csv`
+    - If you generated your own using the above instructions these will be in `{clone-path}/synthea/output/csv` folder
 1. Log into the Synapse workspace in Synapse Studio
 2. Locate the **Initial-Ingestion** pipeline in the **Integrate** section in the side menu
 3. Click the **Debug** button to run the pipeline